 Dr Olwenn Martin leads this pathway aiming to broaden current knowledge of how changes in our environment impact human health and what we can do influence this.

 With work that has gone on to advise governments and industry on the risks of environmental chemicals, you’ll benefit from her expert knowledge of climate change and health.
 Her research has helped shape this strand into the three distinct perspectives of Planetary Health that you’ll learn; environmental, health impacts and socio-cultural and economic contexts.

-Dr Jessica Field, leads this pathway for Global Challenges, where you’ll learn about the rise in the influence of media, as well as the growing social issues that we face in the globalised world of today.
+Dr Nibedita Mukherjee, leads this pathway for Global Challenges, where you’ll learn about the rise in the influence of media, as well as the growing social issues that we face in the globalised world of today.

-Dr Neveen Abdalla heads up the security pathway of the degree.
-She’s well equipped to support this strand with a wealth of experince in security servies and realted fields.
+Dr Iain Farquharson heads up the security pathway of the degree.
+He’s well equipped to support this strand with a wealth of experience in military culture, security services and related fields.

 Specialise your undergraduate degree on our pathways